Learn how recent program changes impact you

-Sometimes changes are made to how public benefit programs operate.
-Changes can impact whether you’re eligible, how you apply for or renew benefits, how much in benefits you receive, or how you can use your benefits.
+Changes can impact whether you’re eligible, how much you receive, how you can use your benefits, or how you renew your eligibility.

 Supplemental Nutrition Assistance Program (SNAP/Link)